Laurent Groppi

-Laurent Groppi (born 19 January 1983 in Haute-Savoie, Thonon-les-Bains) is a French racing driver.
+Laurent Groppi (born 19 January 1983 in Thonon-les-Bains, Haute-Savoie) is a French racing driver.

-He won the Formula Campus by Renault and Elf in 2003 and the Championnat de France Formula Renault 2.0 in 2006.
+Groppi won the Formula Campus by Renault and Elf in 2003 and the Championnat de France Formula Renault 2.0 in 2006.
 He also competed in Eurocup Formula Renault 2.0.
-In 2007 he finished second in the French GT Championship and finished 5th in the GT1 Class of the 2007 24 Hours of Le Mans driving a Team ORECA Saleen S7R.
+In 2007, he finished second in the French GT Championship and finished fifth in the GT1 Class of the 2007 24 Hours of Le Mans driving a Team ORECA Saleen S7R.

-He returned to Oreca for the 2008 24 Hours of Le Mans, but this time finished 8th in LMP1 class in their Judd powered Courage-Oreca LC70.
-In 2009 he finished 5th in the Le Mans Series GT1 Class with Larbre Competition in their Saleen S7R.
-In 2010 he won the French GT Championship with Larbre in their Porsche 911 GT3.
+Groppi returned to Oreca for the 2008 24 Hours of Le Mans, but this time finished eighth in LMP1 class in their Judd powered Courage-Oreca LC70.
+In 2009, he finished fifth in the Le Mans Series GT1 Class with Larbre Competition in their Saleen S7R.
+In 2010, he won the French GT Championship with Larbre in their Porsche 911 GT3.